 3.1 Facilities & Transportation: Do the school's facilities and transportation practices effectively serve students?

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the school facilities, grounds and transportation, including but not limited to:

-- \square Fire Inspections and Records are maintained. \boxtimes - Certificate of occupancy is on file. - School has a plan for transportation services. - Evidence suggests the physical space is safe.

-The school failed to implement the program in the manner described above; the failure(s) were material and significant to the viability of the school.

-Data sources: Site visits, annual report, lease aid application

-The school received a fire inspection in accordance with the legal requirements (in the last 3 years), however the tags on the building fire extinguishers show that they were last serviced in 2019/2020.
+Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the school facilities, grounds and transportation, including but not limited to: Does Not Meet Standard The school failed to implement the program in the manner described above; the failure(s) were material and significant to the viability of the school.
+Data sources: Site visits, annual report, lease aid application Analysis: The school received a fire inspection in accordance with the legal requirements (in the last 3 years however the tags on the building fire extinguishers show that they were last serviced in 2019/2020.
 The school must ensure the fire extinguishers are inspected and/or serviced before any future contract term.
 3.2 Health & Safety: Is the school an effective steward of the health and safety of all students?

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to health and safety, including but not limited to:

-- Crisis Management Policy is aligned to statute and applied. - \square \boxtimes - School complies with MDE food and nutrition program requirements. - School has a plan for nursing services and dispensing pharmaceuticals.
+Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to health and safety, including but not limited to: Crisis Management Policy is aligned to statute and applied.
+School complies with MDE food and nutrition program requirements.
+School has a plan for nursing services and dispensing pharmaceuticals.
 Evidence suggests parents/students perceive the school provides a safe learning environment.

-The school failed to implement the program in the manner described above; the failure(s) were material and significant to the viability of the school.
+Does Not Meet Standard The school failed to implement the program in the manner described above; the failure(s) were material and significant to the viability of the school.

-Data sources: Site visit, annual report, crisis management policy

-In an audit at the end the 2018-2019 school year, MDE determined that the school's Free and Reduced Lunch eligibility tracking system was inadequate.
-The school developed a committee to address this issue during the 2019-2020 school year.
-By the end of the 2019-2020 school year, the school determined that the requirements for participation in the federal free and reduced lunch program was not viable for the school.
+Data sources: Site visit, annual report, crisis management policy school determined that the requirements for participation in the federal free and reduced lunch program was not viable for the school.
 The program would require a full-time staff to manage it properly.
 The number of students who qualify and use the program would save the school less than the cost of the dedicated staff required to run the program.
 The school developed a nutrition plan that does not access the federal free and reduced lunch program and now contracts with an external provider, Done Right Foods for food service.